-Module Two: Etiology, Pathology, Clinical Assessment, and Pulse Analysis
+Module 2: Etiology, Pathology, Clinical Assessment, and Pulse Analysis

 Study the pathways, causes, and stages of disease.
 Explore the ancient practice of pulse taking to identify doshic imbalance.
 Learn to work with clients through facilitated consultations and group presentations.

-Module Three: Clinical Assessment, Vata Management, and Women’s Health
+Module 3: Clinical Assessment, Vata Management, and Women’s Health

 Build your skills using Ayurvedic tools for managing vata, the king of the doshas.
 Through clinical assessments, lecture, discussion, and group work, explore effective practices for supporting women’s health.

-Module Four: Clinical Training, Ethics, and Working with Clients
+Module 4: Clinical Training, Ethics, and Working with Clients

 Build confidence in providing Ayurvedic diet and lifestyle consultations in this clinical-heavy, hands-on module.
 Discuss the practicalities of opening a practice and the ethics of offering consultations.